 Investigators who are writing grants can find below a description of the Experimental Histopathology shared resource and its services for their grant applications.
-Descriptions of the overall Fred Hutchinson Cancer Research Center Shared Resources program are available on the main Shared Resources grant information page.
+Descriptions of the overall Fred Hutchinson Cancer Center Shared Resources program are available on the main Shared Resources grant information page.

 Examples of publications coauthored or made possible by the staff of the Experimental Histopathology shared resource are listed below.